Pornography laws by region: Malaysia

 Pornography is illegal in Malaysia with fines of up to RM10,000 for owning or sharing pornographic materials.
 The Malaysian Communications and Multimedia Commission (MCMC) has blocked more than 2,400 pornographic websites between 2018 and 2020.

 Nepal

 Nepali law identifies pornography as illegal.
 The sharing, distribution and broadcasting of pornographic content through any medium is prohibited.
 In 2010 it was reported that the Home Ministry had banned access to a list of websites including explicitly adult websites.
 In September 2018, concerns about violence against women led the Government of Nepal to announce its intention to ban online pornography.
 From 24 September, the Nepal Telecommunications Authority (NTA) began to put a block on all websites providing pornographic content on the orders of the Nepal Government Ministry of Communication and Information Technology (MOCIT).
 By 12 October more than 21,000 pornographic websites had been blocked.

 North Korea

 Both domestic and imported works of pornography have been available in North Korea since recent decades.
 Producing, distributing, importing and watching pornography is prohibited.

-Possession of pornography became widespread among elites during the late 1990s.
-Political and army elites are the most active consumers of pornography.
-Locally produced pornography initially appeared during the reign of Kim Jong-il.
-A typical North Korean-made pornographic film involves nude or scantily clad women dancing with music.

-Importing pornography to North Korea is harshly punished.
-Pornography is sold openly on the China–North Korea border regardless of regulations.
-Despite attempts to curtail circulation of imported pornography, most of the pornography watched in North Korea is currently made abroad.
-A significant part of pornographic media in circulation consists of Chinese bootleg recordings of poor quality.

 There is no access to foreign pornographic websites from within North Korea.